CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 * [Export](./sd_desktop.md#data-export-from-sd-desktop) non-sensitive results from the secure virtual Desktop.

 !!!
 Note
-    For secondary use of social and health data check the specific guide: [SD Desktop for seconday use](./sd-desktop-audited.md).
-In this case, access to the service requires a permit provided by Findata.
-A restricted version of the service is provided for this compared to standard SD Desktop.
+    For secondary use of social and health data check the specific user guide [here](./sd-desktop-audited.md).
+In this case, access to the service requires a permit provided by the Findata authority.
+A restricted version of the service is provided for secondary use of health and social data compared to standard SD Desktop.

 ## Key features